helenAzad/Computer_Vision_IUST/HW5/README.md

-# Computer Vision Fundamentals - Assignment 5
+# Computer Vision Homework Series 5

-This repository contains solutions for the fifth series of assignments for the course **Fundamentals of Computer Vision** instructed by **Dr. Mohammadi**.
-The assignment focuses on connected components, region growing, Otsu's thresholding, morphological operations, and image analysis techniques.
+Welcome to the repository for the fifth series of assignments for the course **Fundamentals of Computer Vision**, instructed by **Dr. Mohammad Reza Mohammadi**.
+This series focouses on connected components, region growing, Otsu's thresholding, morphological operations, and object counting using Python and image processing libraries.

 ## Table of Contents